CS3560-Team-27/cs3560-aI-story-generator/REPORT.md

 This prevents outside code from modifying the story state incorrectly or bypassing validation.
 For example, StoryStateModel manages chapter progression and choice history internally, ensuring no external class can jump chapters or corrupt the record list.
 We also encapsulated API logic within OpenAIClient and OpenAIService, ensuring that raw HTTP details and JSON construction never leak into the controller or UI.
 This made the system more robust, testable, and maintainable.

+We also encapsulated scene illustration caching inside StoryModel, preventing the controller or UI from managing image storage directly and ensuring a clean separation of responsibilities.
 ### Inheritance
 We incorporated inheritance primarily within our Strategy subsystem.
 We created an abstract interface StoryModeStrategy and our two concrete strategies—AdultMode and ChildFriendlyMode—extend this abstraction by providing different implementations of applyToneRules().